TwoScoopGames/ArtDropsLouisville/README.md

 Louisville Art Drops
 ==================

->a way for local artists feature an exclusive piece of art only accessable from a drap drop.
+>a way for local artists feature an exclusive piece of art only accessable from a Dead Drop.

 ![alt tag](http://deaddrops.com/wp-content/uploads/2010/11/deaddrops1-600x400.jpg)